hantsy/spring6-sandbox/docs/problem-detail.md

 The `ProblemDetail` class provides two convenient factory methods: `forStatus(HttpStatus status)` and `forStatusAndDetail(HttpStatusCode status, String detail)`, making it easy to create ProblemDetail objects.

-In a Spring WebMvc or WebFlux project, you can assemble error responses using `@ExceptionHandler` methods in a `@ControllerAdvice/@RestControllerAdvice` bean:
+In a Spring WebMvc or WebFlux project, you can assemble error responses using `@ExceptionHandler` methods in a `@ControllerAdvice/@RestControllerAdvice` bean, update the method returns a `ResponseEntity<ProblemDetail>` or `ProblemDetail`.

 ```java
 @RestControllerAdvice